-- Relax and read on your lovely verandah; swim and laze on black-leather loungers by the pool; take a dip in your private spa pool
+- Relax and read on your lovely veranda; swim and laze on loungers by the pool; take a dip in your private spa pool

 - Walk to Nerul’s quiet Coco Beach to watch fishermen untangling nets, filling boats with ice or bringing in their catch